sudo-project/sudo/INSTALL.md

     --with-classic-insults
         Uses insults from sudo "classic."
 If you just specify --with-insults you will get the classic and CSOps insults.
-This is on by default if --with-insults is given.
+You must either specify --with-insults or enable insults in the sudoers file for this to have any effect.

     --with-csops-insults
         Insults the user with an extra set of insults (some quotes, some original) from a sysadmin group at CU (CSOps).
-You must specify --with-insults as well for this to have any effect.
-This is on by default if --with-insults is given.
+If you just specify --with-insults you will get the classic and CSOps insults.
+You must either specify --with-insults or enable insults in the sudoers file for this to have any effect.

     --with-editor=PATH
         Specify the default editor path for use by visudo.
 This may be a